 Unemployment Cover

-Redundancy Insurance is a short-term protection against the risk of forced unemployment.
-It will pay out a monthly income for a maximum of 1 or 2 years if you lose your job through no fault of your own.
-It’s an optional extra some doctors choose to add to their Income Protection.
+Some providers will also allow you to add cover for unemployment to your Doctors Income Protection.
+Otherwise known as Redundancy Insurance, Unemployment Insurance is short-term cover against the risk of forced unemployment.
+It pays out a monthly income for a maximum of 1 or 2 years if you lose your job through no fault of your own.

-All insurance companies ask health questions when you apply.
-They particularly want to know about health conditions you’ve had in the last 5 years.
-If you disclose health concerns, the insurer might:
+All insurers ask questions about your health when you apply for Doctors Income Protection Insurance.
+Providers want to know about any health conditions you’ve had in the last 5 years.
+If you disclose any pre-existing health conditions, the insurer might:

-- Cover your illness on standard terms (so you won’t face any difference in the cost of premiums or policy terms than a healthy person)
+- Cover your illness on standard terms (you won’t face any difference in the cost of premiums or policy terms than a healthy person)

 - Cover the condition for an additional premium